How we doing Hard-Chargers!, todays topic Special Forces Operational Detachment Alpha

 Primary operations element of Special Forces company, Special Forces Operational Detachment A, you’ve probably also heard it referred to as “A Detachment” or “A-Team” it usually consist of 12 special soldiers: 2 Officers, 10 sergeants.

-While standing by A-Teams train regularly, also advice and assist other allied forces to perform special operations being directed by higher ups.
+While standing by A-Teams train regularly, also advise and assist other allied forces to perform special operations being directed by higher ups.

 The SF company has a 6 A-Team trained in combat diving and also trained in military free fall parachuting.
 The two are both ways of infiltration, from here, SF commanders organize teams for specific missions.